ZhilinS/action-maven-cli/jdk13/README.md

-# GitHub Action for the Maven CLI
+# GitHub Action for the Maven CLI in monorepo projects

 Extends [project](https://github.com/xlui/action-maven-cli) that created a Maven action with JDK8/11/13 which is executed from the root of a project.
 This action adds availability to run maven CLI from particular directory, just set the environment variable called `APP_DIR` (by default it's the root of the container/project).
 Useful for mono-repo projects.